 One of the most distinctive practices within Catholic theology is eucharistic adoration.
 Rooted in the doctrine of transubstantiation, this ritual involves the worship of the consecrated host as the literal body of Christ.
 The belief that bread and wine become the actual substance of Christ’s body and blood, while retaining their physical appearance, was formalized at the Fourth Lateran Council in 1215 and reaffirmed by the Council of Trent.

 The consecrated host is displayed in a monstrance and adored in silence, often accompanied by prayers and hymns.
-While many Catholics find this practice spiritually meaningful, critics argue that it exemplifies a theology that mystifies rather than clarifies.
+While many Catholics find this practice spiritually meaningful, the sad reality is that it exemplifies a theology that mystifies rather than clarifies.
 The metaphysical claim that a piece of bread becomes divine substance, without empirical evidence, requires acceptance of supernatural premises that defy rational scrutiny.

 This emphasis on mystery can deepen reverence, but it also promotes magical thinking and discourages theological reflection.
 Moreover, the exclusivity of the priesthood in performing consecration reinforces a clerical monopoly on divine access.
 Laypeople are invited to adore but not to understand, to participate but not to question.